visipedia/inat_comp/2017/README_raw.md

 ## Bounding Boxes

 A *subset* of the dataset has been annotated with bounding boxes, please see the [paper](https://arxiv.org/abs/1707.06642) for the full details on how the boxes were collected.
-The following supercategories were annotated:
+The following super categories were annotated:

 | Super Category | Train Boxes |	Val Boxes |
 |------|---------------|-------------|